Brother Marquis: 2006–2010: Reforming and reuniting with 2 Live Crew

 During 2006–07 Ross and Wong Won met, discussed their differences, and ultimately decided to relaunch 2 Live Crew.
 The duo made offers to past members (notably, Hobbs and Campbell) to re-join the group, but the offers were declined.

 In 2010, Ross and 2 Live Crew were honorees at the 2010 7th VH1 Hip-Hop Honors.
 In August, Wong Won and Ross announced the pending release of a 2 Live Crew album named Just Wanna Be Heard.

 In late 2010, Ross and Wong Won released 2 Live Crew singles "I'm 2 Live" featuring rapper Mannie Fresh, "Cougar," and "Boom" featuring rapper E-40.
 The duo once again announced the pending release of the album Just Wanna Be Heard.

 2011–2024: Later projects

 In 2011, Ross was a featured guest on the single "Steak & Mash Potatoes" by Chain Swangaz.
 A music video of the single featured Ross and Chain Swangaz as fast food employee who create havoc while their boss, played by Charlie Sheen, is gone.

 In 2014, Ross and Wong Won released the single "Take It Off".
 Also, Wong Won and Ross made cameo appearances in the Flo Rida music video "G.D.F.R."
 That same year, the duo announced the pending release of a new 2 Live Crew studio album Turn Me On.
 Also that year, Wong Won and Ross reunited with Campbell for several performances.

 In 2016, Wong Won left 2 Live Crew and died in 2017, Ross reunited with Hobbs to reform the group.
-The duo released the single One Horse Sleigh in 2016 and continue to tour nationally as 2 Live Crew.
+The duo released the single One Horse Sleigh in 2016 and continued to tour nationally as 2 Live Crew, until 2024.